ShihabHashib/CaseConverterNextJS/README.md

 ## Features

-- Convert text to Uppercase, Lowercase, or Camel Case
+- Convert text to Uppercase, Lowercase, or Camel Case.
-- Easy-to-use interface with responsive design
+- Easy-to-use interface with responsive design.
-- Copy converted text to clipboard
+- Copy converted text to clipboard.

 ## Technologies Used